 If you or a loved one has suffered traumatic brain injury in an auto accident or another type of incident, you should be aware of the many resources that are available through the Brain Injury Association of South Carolina (BIASC).

-The car accident lawyers of Jebaily Law Firm, P.A., have long admired and supported the work of the BIASC, a non-profit organization which recently held the statewide “Living with Brain Injury” conference in Columbia in collaboration with the South Carolina Brain Injury Leadership Council.
+The car accident lawyers of Jebaily Law Firm have long admired and supported the work of the BIASC, a non-profit organization which recently held the statewide “Living with Brain Injury” conference in Columbia in collaboration with the South Carolina Brain Injury Leadership Council.

 Senior Partner, Ronald Jebaily, attended this conference and stated it was very informative and inspirational.